rifkegribenes/d3-force-directed-graph/README.md

 #### User stories:

 * I can see a Force-directed Graph that shows which countries share borders.
-* User Story: I can see each country's flag on its node.
+* I can see each country's flag on its node.

 #### Data Source: